segunsub/js-functions-lab/README.md

     * `index.html`
     * `answers.js`
     * `answers.test.js`
     The problem prompts are in `README.md`.
 You are to write your solutions in the `answers.js` file.
-This time, I didn't create the function bodies for you.
+I have written th.
 You are to write your functions below line three.
 Please use comments to indicate which question eqch function corresponds to.
 Example:
       ```javascript
       // Question 1
       function thisIsAnExample() {